-I chose to host this image as I have never been in Peru myself but I constantly find myself drawn to pictures from this lovely country, I think it is time to visit soon.
+I chose to host this image as I have never been to Peru myself but I constantly find myself drawn to pictures of this lovely country, I think it is time to visit soon.

 Photo Story: Dancing ladies, Arequipa, Peru

 I just arrived in Arequipa, Peru the night before.
 I didn’t feel too well dealing with the altitude so I wanted to take things easy.

 My plan was, to go out and try to find the Santa Catalina Convent and spend the morning there.